science & heritage workshop

 The Terrace of the Houses of Parliament, Palace of Westminster.

-Concatenation Science Communication News
+Concatenation Science Communication

-Odds and ends
+Summer 2007 odds and ends

-Concatenation Science Communication's complaint to Offcom (the official UK broadcasting watchdog) regarding the nefarious Channel 4 documentary, The Great Global Warming Swindle, is apparently one of a number similar objections raised by the science community.
+Concatenation Science Communication's complaint to Ofcom (the official UK broadcasting watchdog) regarding the nefarious Channel 4 documentary, The Great Global Warming Swindle, is apparently one of a number similar objections raised by the science community.
 Among the latter, a major submission by a body of scientists is being sent after mid-summer, and so this matter will not be resolved until the autumn.

 Nature Futures The science journal Nature is to resume publishing its back-page science fiction stories in the autumn and Concatenation's genre wing is to continue to be allowed to post the best-of-season exemplars.

-UK Science for Heritage Strategy One of the current bits of regular activity is a basic press liason opration for the Crossness Engines Trust (who have restored one of the huge Victorian steam sewage pumps used to clean the Thames following the Big Stink.
+UK Science for Heritage Strategy One of the current bits of regular activity is a basic press liaison operation for the Crossness Engines Trust (who have restored one of the huge Victorian steam sewage pumps used to clean the Thames following the Big Stink.
 This now connects with Concatenation Science Communications science policy work as the UK is developing a strategy to enable the latest science and technology conserve UK heritage.
 A forum has been set up in response to a House of Lords report and Concatenation is participating to represent the Trust.

 Britain's rain and floods in July Climate Change: Biological and Human Aspects has a section on flooding and much throughout on precipitation and global warming.
 Given the billions of pounds damage caused by the July floods, with the benefit of hindsight the problems of flooding could have been emphasised, but then that would have attracted the criticism of sensationalisation.
 The science is sound and the book does appear to be predictive: not just here but also with other issues in the news such as the limited value of biofuels and the pointless use of tree planting as a financial way of carbon offsetting.
-I have therefore placed excerpts on-line for free access and linked off halfway down this page.

 Parliamentary (Science) Links Day The 2007 Parliamentary (Science) Links Day was ably organised as ever by the Royal Society of Chemistry.
 This year's theme of Earth, wind, fire and water neatly leads into 2008 being the UN themed year of planet Earth.
 It was also the day before PM Tony Blair left office and so one of the last speeches David Milliband gave as Secretary of State for the Environment.

-Summer 2007 (May) A single advance copy of Climate Change: Biological and Human Aspects arrives.
-Looks good.
-Over 500 pages but one typo found in a table.
+Summer 2007 (May)The advance copy of Climate Change: Biological and Human Aspects arrives.
+Looks good. nearly 500 pages but one type found in a table.
 This last is one of the things I hate about getting a new publication.
 One of the things I like is that I am already using it for reference.
 Now it is a six month wait while journal editors get their review copies (July/August) from CUP, then get the book reviewed and print these up (November onwards).

-Easter 2007 marks the 20th anniversary of The Science Fact & Science Fiction Concatenation.
+Easter 2007 marks the 20th anniversary of The Science Fact & Fiction Concatenation.
 This is a bit of fun conducted by our group of mainly scientists and technicians who have an interest in SF.
 A small, low-key, publicity campaign is conducted the first output of which is some promotion on the BBC's national Radio 4 programme 'Open Book'.
 The multi-disciplinary science journal Nature extends its memorandum of understanding so as to allow The SF & F Concatenation to reproduce for free on-line access a seasonal selection of its earlier 2000 run of 'Futures' stories.

 Spring 2007 Attend a meeting of the London Assembly's Environment Committee (on behalf of an urban tree regeneration project).
 Normally this would be too much diary detail to cite, but surprisingly this is a first for Concatenation Science.
 I have not, for over a decade, been a stranger to the corridors of Westminster and Whitehall.
 However the London Assembly is completely new ground.